LandonTaylor-1/javascript-workbook/03week/TowersOfHanoi/readMe.md

 - should only be able to remove a # from the end of an array and place it at the end of another array.

-- if array is empty # are allowed to be moves their
+- if array is empty # is allowed to be moved their

 - if you choose am empty array nothing will happen and error message will be console logged out.

+- if an array is empty you are not allowed to use as your startStack

+- make sure the user only inputs a valid stack